Below, we answer some Facebook defamation questions, like “Can I sue the creator of a Facebook group?”

 If you’re looking to unmask an anonymous individual for the purposes of a defamation lawsuit, hire a libel lawyer with experience tracking down unknowns.

-If you are looking to sue the creator of a Facebook group for defamation, Kelly Warner law is here to help.
+If you want to sue the creator of a Facebook group for defamation, Kelly Warner law can answer your questions.
 Contact us to begin the conversation.